 Closed Die Forging

-Closed die (impression) forging forms heated metal in shaped dies to create strong, near-net parts with good repeatability at medium to high volumes.
+Closed die forging forms heated metal in shaped dies to create near-net components with high strength, repeatable geometry, and good grain flow.

 Overview